Skip to main content

 Faculty Writing GroupsWeekly dedicated time in fall and spring semestersVariesIncrease knowledge about best practices; build a community of scholars

 The faculty writing retreat is a two-day intensive that provides quiet, dedicated writing time for faculty to either kickstart or complete writing projects.
-The fall faculty writing retreat is 9:00 am – 2:00 pm on August 11 and August 12 in the James E. Walker Library.
+The spring faculty writing retreat is 9:00 am – 3:00 pm on January 12 and January 13 in the James E. Walker Library.
 You may reserve a spot on one or both days.
-Lunch will be provided by the Center for Teaching and Mentoring.
-Space is limited to the first 20 faculty who sign up below.
+Lunch each day will be provided by the Center for Teaching and Mentoring, and Professor Emeritus Tom Brinthaupt will join us on Monday, January 12 for a lunchtime session on “writing effectively.”

 Faculty writing groups offer semester-long, weekly 90-minute time blocks to engage in scholarly writing projects.
-We are offering three writing groups for Fall 2025: two in-person groups that meet weekly in the library, and one online group that meets weekly on Zoom.
-Each writing group is limited to 10 members.
+We are offering three writing groups for Spring 2026: two in-person writing groups and one online group that meets on Zoom.
+Registration is not required.
+Just attend as you are able.

 Additional Resources